komi786/cde_mapper/README.md

-# CDE-Linker: Using Retrieval-Augmented Language Models for Linking Clinical Data Elements to Controlled Vocabularies
+# CDE-Mapper: Using Retrieval-Augmented Language Models for Mapping Clinical Data Elements to Controlled Vocabularies

 ![image](https://github.com/user-attachments/assets/54577286-9d04-45a3-852e-66684bd1a2fc)

-CT_Mapper is an automated concept linking tool designed to find appropriate standardized terms in OMOP Athena vocabularies for clinical terms found in data dictionaries.
+CDE-Mapper is an automated concept linking tool designed to find appropriate standardized terms in OMOP Athena vocabularies for clinical terms found in data dictionaries.
 Built with advanced Retrieval Augmented Generation (RAG) methods, CT_Mapper leverages the power of generative models and vector stores to enhance the accuracy of linking composite concepts.
 This tool enables data custodians to transform ambiguous and semi-structured clinical data into a harmonized schema effectively.
 Checkout the article at https://arxiv.org/abs/2505.04365

 ## Table of Contents